Investing in a professionally developed website.

-But these past two years have proven that online shopping can actually be the holy grail of businesses.
+But these past two years have proven that online shopping can be businesses’ holy grail.
 We’ve learned that all business transactions can be conducted entirely online.

 It’s simple: people rely on the web to find information.
 The sooner businesses realize this, the more profit they’ll make.
 These stats by BigCommerce support this entirely.

-Not only are websites the way forward for businesses, it also makes it easier to track data.
+Not only are websites the way forward for businesses, but it also make it easier to track data.
 For instance, business owners can see how long customers are spending looking at certain product collections.